Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 17: Check where you keep your valuables or luxury items.

-18: The object is close to soft objects like pillows, blankets, or towels.
+18: The object is close to soft things like pillows, blankets, or towels.
 If not careful, you may lose it again after you find it but won’t recover it the second time.

 19: It’s in the sand or somewhere with no vegetation.

-20: Look for it near a water body inside your house.
+20: Look for it near a body of water inside your house.

 21 – 40